Claroteidae

 The Claroteidae are a family of catfish (order Siluriformes) found in Africa.
 This family was separated from Bagridae.
 However, the monophyly of the family is sometimes contested.

-The 12 genera contain 86 known species of claroteids in two subfamilies, Claroteinae and Auchenoglanidinae.
-The subfamily Auchenoglanidinae is sometimes classified as a separate family Auchenoglanididae.
+The 9 genera contain 65 known species of claroteids.
+The family Auchenoglanididae was formerly considered a subfamily of this family.
 This group was also often formerly placed in Bagridae.
-The monophyly of Auchenoglanidinae is uncontested; it contains the three genera Auchenoglanis, Parauchenoglanis and Notoglanidium.

-Two commonly known species are the giraffe catfish, Auchenoglanis occidentalis, and the African big-eye catfish, Chrysichthys longipinnis.
+A well-known species is the African big-eye catfish, Chrysichthys longipinnis.

 Claroteids have moderately elongated bodies, usually with four pairs of barbels, an adipose fin, and strong pectoral and dorsal fin spines.